PODBasis#

 The low-dimensional approximation is linear, see LinearBasis.
 Here, \(\Q\in\mathbb{R}^{n\times k}\) is a collection of states, the only argument of fit().

-The POD basis entries \(\Vr = \bfPhi_{:,:r}\in\RR^{n\times r}\) are always orthogonal, i.e., \(\Vr\trp\Vr = \I\).
+The POD basis entries matrix \(\Vr = \bfPhi_{:,:r}\in\RR^{n\times r}\) always has orthonormal columns, i.e., \(\Vr\trp\Vr = \I\).
 If a weight matrix \(\W\) is specified, a weighted SVD is computed so that \(\Vr\trp\W\Vr = \I\).
+The columns of the basis entries are also the dominant eigenvectors of \(\Q\trp\W\Q\) and can be computed through eigendecomposition by setting svdsolver="eigh".

 The number of left singular vectors \(r\) is the dimension of the reduced state and is set by specifying exactly one of the constructor arguments num_vectors, svdval_threshold, residual_energy, cumulative_energy, or projection_error.
 Once the basis entries are set by calling fit(), the reduced state dimension \(r\) can be updated by calling set_dimension().